 photo above: (from left) Andrew Carnes, Vice President of Economic Development, Gwinnett Partnership; Brent Shadix, VP for Human Resources, WIKA USA

-Partnership Gwinnett and Gwinnett Technical College have selected WIKA USA as Large Manufacturer of the Year, an honor that recognizes the company’s numerous contributions to the county’s economic well-being.
+Partnership Gwinnett and Gwinnett Technical College selected WIKA USA as Large Manufacturer of the Year for 2021, an honor that recognizes the company’s numerous contributions to the county’s economic well-being.

 When Georgia Power wanted to nominate WIKA USA for the 2021 Movers & Makers Manufacturing and Supply Chain Awards, Brent Shadix, VP for Human Resources, was happy to go through the process.
 So was Drew Firestone, VP of Strategy and Marketing.
 But they didn’t think the company would win, as the competition was stiff.
 Thus, they were pleasantly surprised when WIKA was selected as a finalist for the Large Manufacturers (200+ employees) of the Year category.